apify/browser-pool/README.md

 (async () => {
     const pages = await browserPool.newPageWithEachPlugin();
-    pages.forEach(page => {
+    const promises = pages.map(async page => {
-        // run some task with each page
+        // Run some task with each page
-        // pages are in order of plugins
+        // pages are in order of plugins:
         // [playwrightPage, puppeteerPage]
+        await page.close();
     });

-    await browserPool.destroy();
+    await Promise.all(promises);

+    // Continue with some more work.
 })();
 ```